Skip to main content

 Harold M. Weintrab Award for Innovative Graduate Research

 Matt Gibson, Ph.D., is a developmental biologist and an Investigator at the Stowers Institute.
-Gibson joined Stowers in 2006 and was named Dean of the Graduate School in 2019.
+Gibson joined Stowers in 2006 and was named President of the Graduate School in 2024 after serving as Dean since 2019.

 Gibson’s lab works with sea anemones, corals and fruit flies to understand evolutionarily ancient mechanisms of development and tissue regeneration in animals.
 Building from a foundation in the genetic analysis of the fruit fly Drosophila, Gibson’s lab has pioneered new experimental paradigms for the sea anemone Nematostella vectensis, providing major new insights in evolutionary and developmental biology.
 Gibson and his team are in the beginning stages of working with coral, a close relative of Nematostella.